 How can I find a travel experience that will help me meet the requirements?

 A. Students may join one of the existing SA-sponsored trips led by faculty, or design a travel experience of their own.
-Students planning their own travel should consult with their Global Studies Advisor or the Global Studies Office to determine whether or not a proposed trip will meet the requirements, and how many points and in which domains could be awarded.
+Students planning their own travel should consult with the Global Studies Office to determine whether or not a proposed trip will meet the requirements, and how many points and in which domains could be awarded.

-Is financial aid available for travel as part of the GS program?
+Is funding available for travel as part of the GS program?

 Is there a GPA requirement associated with the Global Studies Certificate program?

 A. There is no GPA requirement, but students should be in good academic standing and be able to manage the increased demands that will come as a result of participation in the program.

 I'm a junior now.
 Can I enroll in the program?